-It was 9:00 In Baghdad, the temperature was already 28 C!
+It was 9:00am in Baghdad, the temperature was already 28 C!

-I got off the minibus and collected my personal protective equipment (also known as "PPE").
+I got off the minibus and collected my personal protective equipment (known as PPE).
 The gloves, gowns, masks and goggles are vital for medical workers in these times of COVID-19.

 At the gate, I fitted my mask before heading through the dusty passage into the busy hospital yard.

-MSF has now started operate a whole ward for COVID patients, donating equipment and resources to improve clinical care and infection prevention and control in COVID patients.
+MSF has now started operating a whole ward for COVID-19 patients, donating equipment and resources to improve clinical care and what we call "infection prevention and control".

 Then I stopped to put on my full PPE.
-Nearby were a lady in a traditional black gown and a younger girl wearing her hair in a bun, then three men and a cleaner sweeping floor.
-As I put on all my kit, they took turns gazing with friendly curiosity at my curly hair, MSF vest and unusual activity (putting on PPE pieces).
+Nearby was a lady in a traditional black gown and a younger girl wearing her hair in a bun, then three men and a cleaner sweeping floor.
+As I put on all my kit, they took turns gazing with friendly curiosity at my curly hair, MSF vest and the unusual activity of equipping PPE.

 I smiled back behind my mask.
-This kind of silent interaction is my special unwinding technique, so I always took my time putting on PPE unless the team needed to rush!
+These kinds of silent interactions are a special part of helping me unwind before a shift, so I always took my time putting on PPE unless the team needed to rush!